mitanshu7/mitanshu7.github.io/markdown/PaperMatch_Analysis.md

 ![Latency vs Search limit](../image/papermatch_performance.webp)

-We get the best **quality** when we use `COSINE` similarity, `Float32` vectors, along with `FLAT` index, and **fastest** results on `HAMMING` distance, `Binary` vectors, and `IVF_FLAT` index.
+We get the best **quality** when we use `COSINE` similarity, `Float32` vectors, along with a `FLAT` index, and **fastest** results on `HAMMING` distance, `Binary` vectors, and `IVF_FLAT` index.
 Naturally, [PaperMatch](https://papermatch.me/) uses the latter.

-But how much quality degradation do we see?
+But how much quality degradation do we really see?
 Well, not much since **the top ten results of both the variants are the same**.
 And assuming most people do not look beyond the top 10 results when then top ones weren't worthwhile in the first place, this works out very well for user experience (UX).

 # What about the direction of science itself?